yaybu/yaybu/sphinx/tutorial.rst

 link it into the apache2 sites-enabled folder and any time we change the config file make sure that apache2ctl graceful is called.

-To base a file on a template we use the :py:meth:`yaybu.resources.files.File.template` and :py:meth:`yaybu.resources.files.File.template_args` attributes.
+To base a file on a template we use the :py:meth:`yaybu.resources.file.File.template` and :py:meth:`yaybu.resources.file.File.template_args` attributes.
 The template_args can be a dict containing any valid yay.
 We'll see a valid template in a minute.

 While yay is based on YAML it behaves quite differently.
 While 2 occurences of resource.append would not be valid in YAML it works just fine in yay.

-This time Execute has a :py:meth:`yaybu.resources.system.Execute.policy`.
+This time Execute has a :py:meth:`yaybu.resources.execute.Execute.policy`.
 We have policies like 'apply' and 'remove' and can be thought of like like 'Ensure this file is removed if present' or 'Ensure the following config is applied to a resource'.
 This example is conditionally applying the execute policy when the apply policy has occured on one of the